backstage/backstage/docs/local-dev/cli-build-system.md

 [`HtmlWebpackPlugin`](https://webpack.js.org/plugins/html-webpack-plugin/) to
 generate the `index.html` entry point, and includes a default template that's included with the CLI.
-You can replace the bundled template by adding `public/index.html` to your package.
+You can replace the bundled template by adding `public/index.html` to your app package.
 The template has access to two global constants, `publicPath` which is the public base path that the bundle is intended to be served at, as well as `config` which is your regular frontend scoped configuration from `@backstage/config`.